waawal/bottle_hotqueue/README.md

 @app.get('/', myhotqueue={'queue': 'myqueue'})
 def get_message(myqueue):
-    """ We will now try to get a item from hotqueue:testkey. if the queue is empty, we instead raise a 404.
+    """ We will now try to get a item from hotqueue:myqueue. if the queue is empty, we instead raise a 404.
     """
     result = myqueue.get()